Vendiel/daresay-a11y/posts/large-text-contrast.md

 ---
 id: large-text-contrast
-title: Large-sized texts (at least 18pt/24px with normal weight or 14pt/18.66px in bold) shall have a contrast of 3:1 against the background
+title: Large-sized texts shall have a contrast of 3:1 against the background
 tags:
   - Text
 reqs:
   - 1.4.3 AA
 roles:
   - Design
+prio: 123
 ---

 ## Description

+Large-sized texts is any text that's at least 18pt/24px (normal weight) or 14pt/18.66px (bold).

 This includes all meaningful text in the UI; text in buttons, links, placeholder text in input fields, images of text, texts that are parts of a diagram, chart, graphs, etc. It also includes different states that text can be part of, like hover, focus, highlighted/selected text.